 After NS/EP Priority Service call processing and authorization (i.e., WPS or GETS authorization), the SIP INVITE is sent to the logical STI-AS (RPH-AS) function using a trigger mechanism based on local carrier policy and implementation (e.g., when the call is tagged as leaving the service provider’s trusted SIP domain) to sign the SIP RPH field.

-The STI-AS (RPH-AS) function derives the value of the “rph” claim after verifying that an NS/EP Priority Service entity (e.g., NS/EP NGN-PS AS or TAS) has authorized the Service User for the NS/EP Priority Service call (i.e., using GETS or WPS authorization), and then securely requests its private key from the SKS.
+The STI-AS (RPH-AS) function derives the value of the “rph” claim and then securely requests its private key from the SKS.

-Upon receiving the private key from the SKS, the STI-AS (RPH-AS) function signs the RPH field and returns an identity header field value for the SIP RPH field.
+Upon receiving the private key from the SKS, the STI-AS (RPH-AS) function signs the RPH field and returns an Identity header field value for the SIP RPH field.

-NOTE: The procedures being defined in 3GPP TS 24.229 [Ref 9] for “Priority verification using assertion of priority information” are used for signing and verification of the SIP RPH.

 STI-VS (RPH-VS) Procedures